LesleyLai/Charlie3D/README.md

 # Charlie3D

 Charlie 3D is my personal R&D rendering framework in Vulkan.
-It is built on top of my [beyond-core](https://github.com/Beyond-Engine/Core) library.
+It is constructed on top of my [beyond-core](https://github.com/Beyond-Engine/Core) library.

 ## Goals and no-goals

 Goals

-- Be flexible enough for my personal projects and graphics experiments
+- Flexibility for personal projects and graphics experiments
-- Implement different rendering techniques in a modular and reusable fashion
+- Modular and reusable implementation of various rendering techniques
 - As platform-agnostic as possible

 No goals

+- Serving as a game engine
-- Having "clean" code and well-designed software architecture.
-This is a more hacking/prototyping thing
+- Maintaining "clean" code and well-designed software architecture; this is intended for hacking and prototyping
 - Support GPUs and old drivers that miss critical features

 ## Features